kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

 ## TODO

+TODO:

+View Manual simulation shown above.
+In it the mid-point is consider part of the upper half of the array.
-TODO: Why is the output from `compare_runtime()` the same as when searching for 7, 20 or 55, but different than when searching for -20?
+ Why is the output from `compare_runtime()` the same as when searching for 7, 20 or 55, but different than when searching for -20?
 Why does it the search output when the key = 0?
 Is the output different with array B (versus array a)?

+Q: Which half is the mid-point part of?
 During an actual search, the half chosen varies after the key is compared to the mid-point (and they are found to be not equal).
 Sometimes the lower half is chosen (after the comparision), sometimes the upper, so that the halves chosen might in general could be written (using u for upper and l for lower) as: u, l, l, u, l, u, l, l ,l u.